-Kia is considering adding a second supermini-sized crossover, possibly badged Xrio, to respond to growing demand for high-riding cars, according to the firm’s product planning boss.
-The new model would be in addition to Kia’s existing B-segment SUV, the Stonic.
+A second supermini-sized crossover, possibly badged Xrio, is being considered by Kia in response to growing demand for high-riding cars, according to the firm’s product planning boss.
+The new model would be in addition to the brand's existing B-segment SUV, the Kia Stonic.

-The expansion of high-riding bodystyles at the Korean maker has recently been bolstered by the Ceed hatch-based Xceed, a model that, Kia claims, could become the firm’s bestseller.
+The expansion of high-riding bodystyles at the Korean maker has recently been bolstered by the Kia Ceed hatch-based Kia Xceed, a model that, Kia claims, could become the firm’s bestseller.

 “What we are looking at is whether the market is going to split into low and high seating positions for SUVs and crossovers and whether we need five models to cover the market or four,” David Labrosse, Kia Europe’s head of product planning, told Autocar, “and whether some should be electric or not.”